pydoit/doit/doc/developer.rst

 ---------------------

 You can find more details on how each module work in the `API docs <api/index.html>`_.
-If you need any further clarification direct your question to the `discussion group <http://groups.google.co.in/group/python-doit>`_.

 .. _tutorial: tutorial.html